fylgja/fylgja-flex-grid/README.md

 @import "@fylgja/flex-grid/flex-grid";
 ```

-This grid does not work like Bootstrap with a 12 column layout.
+This grid does not work with a 12 columns or 24 columns layout,
-Or some other grid that uses 24 columns.
+like other frameworks.
 This only makes your CSS bigger with unused columns.
-Which is more unused CSS.

-The power of the flex-grid is in it's smallness.
+The power of the flex-grid is that for
-For each Media Query there are amount of columns set.
+each media query there are specific amount of columns set.

 So for example on mobile you might only need 2 columns.
 Then you can set the flex-grid to only load 2 columns.

-So to create something like this.

 ```html
 <div class="flex-grid">